 An investigation of the responsibilities of management, ranging over problems encountered by both public and private, multinational and local concerns.
-Prereq: BA-240 BA-246 or BA-250 PL-100 PL-101 TH-110 TH-120 BM-151 BA-151 or HP-127 MM-151 BA-155 or HP-129 PL-101.
+Prerequisites: BA-240 BA-246 OR BA-250, AND TH-110 AND PL-100.

 BA-327.
 Digital and Social Media Marketing.
 3 Credits.